bentsherman/nf-boost/README.md

 Set to `true` to enable automatic cleanup (default: `false`).
 Temporary files will be automatically deleted as soon as they are no longer needed.

+*NOTE: Resume is not supported with automatic cleanup.
+Deleted tasks will be re-executed on a resumed run.*

 ## Development

 The easiest way to build and test nf-boost locally is to run `make install`.
 This will build the plugin and install it to your Nextflow plugins directory (e.g. `~/.nextflow/plugins`), using the version defined in `MANIFEST.MF`.
 Finally, specify the plugin in your Nextflow config with this exact version.
 You can then use it locally like a regular plugin.